Money, it’s something we never have enough of, right?! But it’s also something, I believe, we’re not talking enough

 I wish I had read some of the articles and books that are available now about asking for what you want, understanding your worth and feeling confident with it.
 It wasn’t until I went freelance and had an agent that I began to understand what others with my experience were being paid, and I must admit I felt a bit of shame and low esteem.
 Not because I wanted more money but because I realised I had devalued myself.
 Always working in a recession meant I had always worked three people’s jobs (with a few on the side), so I took that mentality to freelance and almost burnt myself into the ground again by trying to be everything.

-I get asked a lot by people, to my face: ‘But how do you make money?’, I suppose it is a strange new career, but I also find it quite rude.
+I get asked a lot by people, to my face: ‘But how do you make money?’, I suppose it is a strange new career, but I often find it quite rude.
 It’s not that I don’t like discussing the mechanics of making money and running my own business, it’s more the accusing tone of the question, as if my ‘silly little job’ of posting pictures online isn’t worthy of a career (but perhaps that’s my own insecurities).
 Most people, would never dream of asking say, a doctor, or a lawyer ‘how do you make money?’ because it’s something they understand.
 But in fact, I shouldn’t have a problem with people asking because it is helping to open up a conversation and allowing people to understand something that they are unable to grasp.